 must have first aid and CPR training for all outings beyond the usual

 For any camping trip with an Emergency Medical System response time of less than 30 minutes, at least one approved volunteer must be currently certified in first aid and CPR.
 For any camping trip or activity site with an EMS response time of more than 30 minutes, at least one approved volunteer must be currently certified in CPR and Wilderness First Aid or Wilderness First Responder.

-Outdoor Basics is an educational and hands-on class that is required to go camping anywhere with a troop, including a volunteer’s backyard.
-One approved volunteer must take this one-time, in-person training PLUS complete the Camp Policies take-home exam.
-Volunteers can sign up for Outdoor Basics through the Activities page.
+Our Outdoor Education classes are educational and hands-on sessions that are beneficial to go camping anywhere with a troop, including a volunteer’s backyard.
+One approved volunteer must complete the Camp Policies take-home exam.
+Volunteers can sign up for Outdoor Education Classes through the Activities page and calendar.

 The Camp Policies take-home exam must be retaken every three years.

 Plan the best campout in service unit history with this Service Unit Encampment manual!
 It’s filled with helpful information on how to reserve camp, plan activities, manage a budget, sample timelines, checklists, and more!